fission/docs.fission.io/docs/content/en/docs/observability/linkerd.md

 Notice the metrics like Request Per Second(RPS) and PX Latency

-# Generate traffic and view the Grafana dashboard
+## Generate traffic and view metrics

 Let's generate some traffic to the function by: